steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 analog of the second derivative) to guide where the solver checks next.
 They differ in that L-BFGS-B, while faster and more memory efficient, allows only simple bound constraints like $$a \leq x_i \leq b$$ while slsqp allows for more complicated linear and nonlinear equality and inequality constraints.
+Recent applications from papers citing L-BFGS-B include aperture shape optimization for radiation therapy [[49]](#49), planning of non-pharmaceutical interventions for the COVID-19 pandemic while accounting for social end economic costs of lockdown measures [[50]](#50), and optimal control problems related to bioproduction, the production of clinically and commercially important biological products and chemicals from living cells [[51]](#51).
+Recent applications from papers citing slsqp include estimating gene regulatory networks from time series data [[52]](#52), predicting the distribution of fitness effects of new mutations [[53]](#53), and causal inference of the impact of the microbiome on disease states [[54]](#54).

 #### __minpack__: <small>nonlinear equations and least squares minimization</small>
-minpack is a collection of Fortran subroutines for solving systems of nonlinear equations and for solving linear and nonlinear least squares fitting problems [[49]](#49).
+minpack is a collection of Fortran subroutines for solving systems of nonlinear equations and for solving linear and nonlinear least squares fitting problems [[55]](#55).